-Difference Between Data Mining and Data Analysis
+Difference Between Data Mining vs Data Analysis

-There are several definitions and views but all would agree that Data Analysis and Data mining are two subsets of Business Intelligence.
+There are several definitions and views, but all would agree that Data Analysis and Data mining are two subsets of Business Intelligence.

-Head to Head Comparison Between Data Mining Vs Data Analysis
+Head-to-Head Comparison Between Data Mining vs Data Analysis

-Key Differences Between Data Mining Vs Data Analysis
+Key Differences Between Data Mining vs Data Analysis

 - Data Mining doesn’t need any preconceived hypothesis to identify the pattern or trend in the data.
 On the other hand, Data Analysis tests a given hypothesis.

 - While Data mining is based on Mathematical and scientific methods to identify patterns or trends, Data Analysis uses business intelligence and analytics models.

 - Data mining generally doesn’t involve visualization tools, Data Analysis is always accompanied by visualization of results.